randomboi404/is-an-ai.dev/README.md

+# NOTE:
+**The purpose of this repository was for testing which has been successfully accomplished.
+This repository WILL be deleted on 5 January, 2026.
+Along with it, ALL the dns records associated shall also be removed.
+Please create a new PR in https://github.com/is-an-ai-dev/register if you do not want to loose your subdomain access.**

 # NOTE
 Our service will be releasing soon!
 Please avoid certaing a PR now and wait for few days as when we are done with testing, we'll be wiping all records and creating a new repo and finally publishing it.
 You may join one of our discord servers [Linux Bunker](https://discord.gg/Qw9m5SmzBJ) for further updates.